FLAMING GORGE FISHING DERBY

 - All of Lake Flaming Gorge is involved in the tournament.
 No boundaries, except for no fishing inside of the buoys of Buckboard, Lucerne & Cedar Springs Marinas.

-- There will be no total team weight category.
+- There will be a total team weight category for the Pup Lake Trout (see #4 of prize qualifications).
 All fish entered are subject to examination by fisheries biologists and derby officials.

 PRIZE QUALIFICATION BASED ON THE FOLLOWING:

-- Lake Trout: Fish must be freshly caught, be a minimum length of 36” (inches) for entry eligibility.
+- Trophy Lake Trout: Fish must be freshly caught, be a minimum length of 36-inches for entry eligibility.
 Only one (1) Lake Trout per angler may be in possession through the tournament.
 Lake Trout will be based on total length not weight.
 Ties will be determined by which fish was caught first.
 The large Lake Trout on Flaming Gorge are a precious resource that the Flaming Gorge Fish Derby wants to protect.
-We will provide a measuring stick, a special token and instructions at registration.
-Fishermen will measure the fish at their boat with the the provided catch and release ruler and token and submit the picture clearly showing the fish, correct measurement and token to the Flaming Gorge Fish Derby via text message to the number given at registration.
+During online registration you will be required to declare if your team will be targeting trophy lake trout.
+We will provide the measuring stick and token based on your online registration Anglers will measure the fish at their boat with the provided catch and release ruler and token and submit the picture clearly showing the fish, correct measurement and token to the Flaming Gorge Fish Derby via text message to the number given at registration.
 A member of the Derby staff will send back a message via text of receipt of the fish with the measurement information to be a valid entry into the Lake Trout category.
-It is the responsibility of the team member to make sure he receives a text back in confirmation of his entry.
+It is the responsibility of the team member to make sure he/she receives a text back in confirmation of his/her entry.
 If one is not received, then the fish is not entered.
-If a fisherman does not have the ability to picture message then the fish will need to be entered at one of the weigh stations.
-Per Wyoming Game & Fish rules if the fish is entered at a weigh station then it must be harvested.
-Anglers fishing for trophy lake trout are restricted to using flies and lures only.
-Anglers fishing for trophy lake trout are not allowed to use bait.
+If an angler does not have the ability to text a picture of the fish then either a picture of the fish or the fish will need to be entered at one of the weigh stations.
+Per Wyoming Game & Fish and Utah Division of Wildlife rules, if the actual Lake Trout is entered at a weigh station then it must be harvested.
+Anglers fishing for trophy Lake Trout are restricted to using flies and lures only, and may not use bait.
 Participants violating this rule will be disqualified. (see below for more explanation)

-- Length qualification: Rainbow Trout, Kokanee and Brown Trout must be 18” (inches) or longer.
+- Length qualification: Rainbow, Cutthroat, Kokanee and Brown Trout must be 18-inches or longer.
 Bass and Catfish have no size limit.
 Only one fish per category per angler may be entered throughout the tournament.
 Fish must be caught during derby hours on Lake Flaming Gorge.
 In case of a tie, length will prevail.

 GROUNDS FOR DISQUALIFICATION